 Once an individual sustains a concussion, it causes a temporary cessation in the functioning of the reticular activating system.
 It is important to note that the reticular activating system is responsible for controlling wakefulness or the arousal center in the brain stem.
 The individual may or may not suffer from loss of consciousness.
-When it comes to a concussion, it does not require therapeutic intervention but some take months to completely recover.
+When it comes to this injury, it does not require therapeutic intervention but some take months to completely recover.
 If you want to learn more about concussions, click here.

 What are the initial symptoms?